tomaae/obs-instant-replay/README.md

 ![OBS Instant Replay Preview](https://raw.githubusercontent.com/tomaae/obs-instant-replay/github-resources/obs_preview.PNG)

 OBS Instant Replay is a script for Open Broadcaster Software which allows you to display *Instant Replay* as customizable Picture-in-Picture.
-Optionally, you can let viewers trigger instant replay using a chat command (Script for *Streamlabs Chatbot* included).
+Optionally, you can let viewers trigger instant replay using a chat command (Standalone script and Script for *Streamlabs Chatbot* included).

 *OBS Instant Replay is based on instant-replay.lua script provided by OBS*